DEWR AI Transparency Statement

 To support these efforts, DEWR has established a robust governance framework to ensure the ethical, transparent, and secure use of AI.
 Key elements include:

-• Human Oversight: Human-in-the-loop (HITL) mechanisms are embedded at critical stages to ensure accountability and accuracy in AI outputs.
+• Human Oversight: Human-in-the-loop mechanisms are embedded at critical stages to ensure accountability and accuracy in AI outputs.

 • Cybersecurity Standards: DEWR is committed to applying the cybersecurity requirements outlined in the Australian Government Information Security Manual (ISM) and the Protective Security Policy Framework (PSPF), using a risk-based approach, to ensure the secure operation of all AI applications.

-How We Use AI
+How we use AI

-Usage Patterns
+Usage patterns

 DEWR employs AI in the following way:

-• Workplace Productivity: Use tools like automated document summarisation and virtual assistants to streamline workflows and improve efficiency.
+• Workplace productivity: Use tools like automated document summarisation and virtual assistants to streamline workflows and improve efficiency.

-• Analytics for Insights: Used to identify, produce or understand insights within structured or unstructured materials via comprehensive data analysis.
+• Analytics for insights: Used to identify, produce or understand insights within structured or unstructured materials via comprehensive data analysis.

 Domains

-Our AI applications focus on supporting corporate functions, including HR, finance, media and communications, and IT, by automating processes, optimising resource allocation and improving operational efficiency.
+• Corporate and enabling services: supporting corporate functions, including HR, finance, media and communications, and IT, by automating processes, optimising resource allocation and improving operational efficiency, including research and innovation; and

-Contact Information
+Contact information

 For inquiries or feedback regarding DEWR’s use of AI, please contact us at data@dewr.gov.au.

-Review and Updates
+Review and updates

-This AI Transparency Statement was last updated on 28 February 2025.
+This AI Transparency Statement was last updated on 27 February 2026.
 It will be reviewed and updated annually or when significant changes occur.